 There may be no symptoms if the malabsorption is mild and has not continued for very long.
 More severe or persistent malabsorption may lead to:

-- Weight loss: if you can't absorb enough energy (calories) from your food then this will cause you to lose weight (and may cause poor growth in children).
+If you can't absorb enough energy (calories) from your food then this will cause you to lose weight (and may cause poor growth in children).

-- Persistent (chronic) diarrhoea: this is a common symptom of persistent malabsorption.
+This is a common symptom of persistent malabsorption.

 Intestinal malabsorption may also cause:

 - Folate deficiency.

 - Abnormal bleeding, caused by low vitamin K.